udacity/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Dataset and Repository

 1. [Download the dataset](https://d17h27t6h515a5.cloudfront.net/topher/2016/November/581faac4_traffic-signs-data/traffic-signs-data.zip).
 This is a pickled dataset in which we've already resized the images to 32x32.
-2. Clone the project and start the notebook.
+2. Clone the project, which contains the Ipython notebook and the writeup template.
 ```sh
 git clone https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project
 cd CarND-Traffic-Sign-Classifier-Project